 The Board of Directors aims to accelerate management decision making and execution by having a structure that focuses on deciding important matters on core managerial elements and management monitoring, delegating more authority to executive officers concerning decision making on the execution of duties and matters related to business execution.
 In addition, the Board of Directors makes decisions on matters related to the basic policies on management and internal control systems as well as other important matters and matters related to the execution of important duties, and receives reports from executive officers.
-Matters to be referred to the Board of Directors are set forth in Regulations of the Board of Directors and The Board of Directors Resolutions/Reporting Criteria.
+Matters to be referred to the Board of Directors are set forth in Regulations of the Board of Directors and The Board of Directors Resolutions/Reporting

-[Principle 4-9 Qualifications and standards for independent judgments by independent outside directors]
+[Principle 4-9 Independence standards and qualification for independent outside directors]